ClaudiaVizcaino/Structured-programming/PIA SP/README.md

 Information needed:

-The program would ask the last menstrual period (LMP) date and the current date, in case that the user do not have the specific date, the program would ask a second question in which the fundal height would be ask (uterus height).
+The program would ask the last menstrual period (LMP) date, in case that the user do not have the specific date, the program would ask a second question in which the fundal height would be ask (uterus height).